OrianaVenture/VentureValheim/NorsePersonalityConstructionSystem/README.md

 ## Possible Future Improvements

+* Fix NPC ai to be more intelligent, currently they do not target enemies correctly.
 * NPC option to drop items on death.
 * NPC options to perform more kinds of things than just sitting/standing/walking.
 * Randomly generated NPC names.